 Once again, even if you expect it to be warm outside you need to make sure you have the tools you need to make a fire.
 It’s up to you how you’re going to do it, whether with sticks, flint and steel, a lighter or anything else, but make sure whatever you have you’re able to use.

 If you’ve never made a fire with flint and steel before now is not the time to give it a try (unless you also have another method of fire starting with you).
 Be prepared and make sure you have plenty of tools for the job.
+For the list of the top fire starters that you can use, check out our reviews on the top products in the market for reference.

 Where to Go